0n0w1c/BigPinkEraser/readme.md

 Startup settings to modify the style of the shortcut button and tool (image or clip art)

-Multi-player: multi-force aware, respects force ownership
+Multi-player: multi-force aware, respects force ownership, can be restricted to Admins Only

 ---
 Caution: The actions performed with this tool are not reversible with "Undo".